UK Police Officer Annual Salary 2023-24

 INS to C.INS: £5,000 / year

-Latest England & Wales officer salary info is effective from 1 September 2023, following the PRRB recommended 7% increase in all police pay scales up to ACC.
-This was after an average 5% (£1,900) pay increase for September 2022, 0% (!) in 2021, and 2.5% in both 2020 and 2019.
+Latest England & Wales officer salary info is effective from 1 September 2024, following the PRRB 2024 increase of 4.75% to all police pay scales including Chief Officers.
+This was after the 7% increase for 2023-24 salaries, an average 5% (£1,900) pay increase for officers the year before, 0% in 2021, and 2.5% in both 2020 and 2019.
 Officers receive two pay rises per year until they reach the top of the pay scale: an increment to the next point of the pay scale, plus the effect of any increase negotiated by the PFEW to the pay scale itself.

-Some forces (e.g. Metropolitan Police) provide additional allowances and salary relating to cost of living in those areas, beyond the basic salary shown below.
-The Met have also announced they will pay an additional £1,000 upon each pay point and £100 pcm for officers once they have completed their initial training.
-Generally, officers progress to the next PP upon each year of service, for example it takes 7 years for Constables to reach the top of the band at £46,044.
+Generally, officers progress to the next PP upon each year of service, for example it takes 6 years for Constables to reach the top of the band at £48k.
 The other ranks are shorter and quicker to progress through.
-As shown in the graph below, the UK average salary in 2022 is just under £32k, which officers currently exceed when reaching 4 years' service.
+As shown in the graph below, the UK average salary in 2024 is just under £34k, which officers currently exceed when reaching 3 years' service.
 In the table, 'PP(L)' means 'Pay Point (London)'.

-Some forces (e.g. Metropolitan Police) provide additional allowances and salary relating to cost of living in those areas, beyond the basic salary shown below.
-The Met have also announced they will pay an additional £1,000 upon each pay point and £100 pcm for officers once they have completed their initial training.
-Generally, officers progress to the next PP upon each year of service, for example it takes 7 years for Constables to reach the top of the band at £46,044.
+Generally, officers progress to the next PP upon each year of service, for example it takes 6 years for Constables to reach the top of the band at £48k.
 The other ranks are shorter and quicker to progress through.
-As shown in the graph below, the UK average salary in 2022 is just under £32k, which officers currently exceed when reaching 4 years' service.
+As shown in the graph below, the UK average salary in 2024 is just under £34k, which officers currently exceed when reaching 3 years' service.
 In the table, 'PP(L)' means 'Pay Point (London)'.

 POLICE CONSTABLE |